Linux / amd64

 TensorFlow is run by importing it as a Python module:

 You might want to pull in data and model descriptions from locations outside the container for use by TensorFlow.
-To accomplish this, the easiest method is to mount one or more host directories as Docker data volumes.
-You have pulled the latest files and run the container image.
+To accomplish this, the easiest method is to mount one or more host directories as Docker bind mounts.
+For example:

 Note: In order to share data between ranks, NCCL may require shared system memory for IPC and pinned (page-locked) system memory resources.
 The operating system's limits on these resources may need to be increased accordingly.
 Refer to your system's documentation for details.
 In particular, Docker containers default to limited shared and pinned memory resources.
 When using NCCL inside a container, it is recommended that you increase these resources by issuing: